pushkart2/gitbook/banking.md

 2. **Why are the money in bank account for job different from the money in the society account (ONLY ESX)?**
 - Banking system doesnt support society accounts.
 I store my account money seperately which can be accessed only through bank ui.
 The reason for that being, society accounts are handled through 3-4 different scripts and has a lot of dependencies in ESX.
 If I were to change the files, it would be a lot of headache and very difficult to maintain in the long run.
 You are free to turn off the bank job accounts through config for ESX.
 It is by default on for QBCore.

+3. **Why is my money deposited by jobs in their management menu not showing in the bank?
+(ONLY QBCore)**
+- You did not follow the steps mentioned under qb-management section above.
+Jobs should not be able to deposit/withdraw money from the management menu, but they should be using bank instead.